droosma/blog/content/post/generative-ai-hello-world/index.md

 - **Cost Efficiency**: The most advanced GPT-4 model can process up to 128,000 [tokens](https://platform.openai.com/tokenizer), equivalent to about 100,000 words.
 Despite appearing ample, this often proves insufficient in practice and incurs a steep cost of $1.28 per request, at $0.01 per 1,000 tokens.

-- **Answer Verification**: Just as recalling specific details from long-ago learned material is challenging without citing exact sources, LLMs face a similar issue.
-They generate answers based on their training data but cannot specify the source of their information, making verification difficult.
+- **Verifying Answers**: Just like it's difficult for people to recall precise details from material learned long ago without referencing specific sources, Language Models (LLMs) encounter a similar challenge.
+They produce responses based on the information they were trained on but are unable to pinpoint the exact source of their data, which complicates the process of verifying their answers.

 - **Availability of Information**: The state-of-the-art `gpt-4-0125-preview` model's training data extends only up to December 2023.
 Thus, it lacks any information published after this date.
 This gap means it cannot provide insights on recent developments, such as a new product line.
 Furthermore, when data confidentiality is a priority, and information isn't publicly accessible, traditional models like GPT-4 offer no assistance.